 Get the full story here, or skip to the bottom for the update about Carano’s firing.

 Not long ago, cancel culture set its sights on actress Gina Carano.
 The former MMA fighter and star of the Disney+ Star Wars series The Mandalorian was called out for anti-mask and voter fraud tweets.
 Like they did a couple of months before, fans were demanding producers fire Gina Carano from the show.

 Here’s how it played out.

 Back in September, Carano’s Twitter followers asked if she would add pronouns to her Twitter bio in order to demonstrate her support for the trans community.
 Using pronouns is something trans and non-binary people often do so they will not be misgendered.
 Examples would be she/her/hers or they/them/theirs.

 Carano, who felt she was being harassed “in every way,” decided to add the words “boop/bob/beep” to her Twitter bio instead of actual pronouns.
 Presumably, it was a reference to the droids from the Star Wars universe.
 Fans didn’t think it was funny and immediately called for her removal from the show.

-Two months later, not only has the 38-year-old Texan not been fired from The Mandalorian, she’s found herself in hot water again.
-And, once again, fans of the sci-fi Western are insisting she be killed off the show.
-This time Carano has ruffled feathers by posting anti-mask and voter fraud tweets.
-And she has upset some of her more liberal-minded fans by encouraging them to join her on a social media app favored by Republican politicians.
+Then in November, the 38-year-old Texan found herself in hot water again.
+And, once again, fans of the sci-fi Western were insisting she be killed off the show.
+This time Carano had ruffled feathers by posting anti-mask and voter fraud tweets.
+And she upset some of her more liberal-minded fans by encouraging them to join her on a social media app favored by Republican politicians.